SkooveLearn PianoDownload on the App Store

 Best ways to memorize the tenor clef notes on piano

+As with other clefs the best way to memorize the tenor clef is with helpful and memorable mnemonics.
 Here are the notes for the lines of the tenor clef notes on the staff:

 memorize the tenor clef notes on piano

-One possible mnemonic device to help you remember the notes is:
+A handy tenor clef mnemonic device to help you remember the notes is:

-And here are the notes for the spaces of the tenor clef notes on the staff:the notes for the spaces of the tenor clef notes on the staff
+the notes for the spaces of the tenor clef notes on the staff

 A possible mnemonic device here is:

-What genres of music do the tenor clef appear in?
+What are the tenor clef instruments?

-Tenors can also be part of a sub-group of certain musical instruments.
+The word “tenor” can actually refer to different things in music.
+It is a type of male singing voice and is the highest male chest voice type.
+Tenor instruments can also be part of a sub-group of certain musical instruments.
 For instance, there are tenor trombones, tenor horns, and tenor saxophones.

 • Bassoon